k-xvin/portfolio-11ty/src/about.md

 ---
 layout: post.njk
-title: now
+title: about
-date: git Last Modified
+date: Last Modified
 ---
 # About
 * I make art and other random projects.